• Features

 • Days

 If disabled, the form always appears to visitors.
-Enable frequency limits to avoid overwhelming store visitors and reducing the quality of your user experience.
+Enable frequency limits to avoid overwhelming store visitors and reducing user experience quality.

 Image via Omnisend